ammar-tanwar/bloglearnbay/posts/the-7-best-data-science-project-ideas-to-get-hired-by-top-mncs.md

 ### 4. Handwritten digit recognition with 98% efficiency using a neural network:-

-Here in this data science task, you will be ideal for those who have a better handle on deep learning technologies.
+This data science project will be ideal for those with a better hold on deep learning technologies.
 For this project, you will have access to the MNIST database of handwritten digits.
 This project is a comprehensive bundle for learning data science and gaining a better understanding of data science technologies.

 This project is primarily designed to compile and interpret handwritten characters so that they can be processed with a high degree of accuracy.
 By the end of this project, you will have a better understanding of the valuable abilities of data processing and various library implementations.